Vaughn Grissom Player Props: Braves vs. Astros

 Astros Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Astros pitching staff ranks eighth in MLB.
+- The 9.5 strikeouts per nine innings compiled by the Astros pitching staff ranks sixth in the league.

-- The Astros have a 3.31 team ERA that ranks seventh among all league pitching staffs.
+- The Astros have a 3.35 team ERA that ranks sixth across all league pitching staffs.

-- Brown (2-0) takes the mound for the Astros in his fourth start of the season.
-He has a 1.93 ERA in 18 2/3 innings pitched, with 17 strikeouts.
+- Astros pitchers combine to allow 20 home runs (one per game), the 10th-fewest in the league.

-- In his most recent appearance on Saturday, the righty threw seven innings against the Texas Rangers, allowing no earned runs while surrendering five hits.
+- Valdez (1-2 with a 1.80 ERA and 25 strikeouts in 25 2/3 innings pitched) makes the start for the Astros, his fifth of the season.

-- In three games this season, the 24-year-old has a 1.93 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .200 to opposing batters.
+- The lefty's most recent time out came on Sunday against the Texas Rangers, when he tossed six innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.